uviclibraries/raspberrypi/act-6.md

              gpio.output(15, gpio.LOW)
              assistant.stop_conversation()
      ```
+     The trick is to get the `text` string from the `ON_RECOGNIZING_SPEECH_FINISHED` event and compare it to your own command strings.
-40. Test the following custom behaviour:
+40. Test the custom behaviour that was added:
      -   GPIO 14 should turn on when you say "Ok Google" and turn off when the Google Assistant is finished talking.
      -   If you say "light on" GPIO 15 will turn on.
      -   If you say "light off" GPIO 15 will turn off.
 41. Feel free to experiment.
-Any action that can be done using Python on a Raspberry Pi could be activated with a voice command!
+Anything that can normally be done using Python on a Raspberry Pi can be made into a voice command!

 [NEXT STEP: Earn a Workshop Badge](informal-credentials.html)